Songonge/Excel-Projects/Netflix Content Analysis/README.md

 3. Carry out basic data analysis and dashboard utilization to enhance decision-making capabilities.

 ## Data Description
-This dataset consists of listings of all the movies and TV shows available on Netflix from 2008 to 2021, along with details such as cast, directors, ratings, release year, duration, etc. The dataset contains 10 columns and 8791 rows described as follows:
+This dataset consists of listings of all the movies and TV shows available on Netflix from 2008 to 2021, along with details such as cast, directors, ratings, release year, duration, etc. The dataset contains 10 columns and 8791 rows, described as follows:
 *	*ShowID*: The ID number of the show made of the letter “s” and a number.
-*	*Type*: The type of content such as “Movie” or “TV Show”
+*	*Type*: The type of content, such as “Movie” or “TV Show”
 *	*Title*: The title of the “Movie” or “TV Show”
 *	*Director*: Director of the content “Movie” or “TV Show”
 *	*Country*: The country where the “Movie” or “TV Show” is provided